taneishi/PCA/README.md

 **Figure 2.
 Two-dimensional projection of gene expression dataset for ALL and AML patients using PCA.**

 It can be seen that we are able to project the ALL and AML of the training dataset in a way that is almost linearly discriminative.
+In other words, PCA is an example of *unsupervised learning*.

 While the number of genes in a gene expression dataset is high dimensional, it is not uncommon for the sample size to be an order of magnitude smaller due to the constraints of clinical research.
-In such cases, dimensionality reduction is an effective method.
+In such cases, PCA, which extracts significant features by dimensionality reduction, is one of the effective methods.

-## Note

-Later, this *feature extraction* was performed by machine learning, which is called *deep learning*.
-In particular, we note that PCA is equivalent to linear *autoencoder*.
+Later, this *feature extraction* was performed by neural networks, which is called *deep learning*.
+In particular, we note that PCA is equivalent to a linear *autoencoder*.

-## References

 [^Pearson]: K. Pearson, *On lines and planes of closest fit to systems of points in space*, **Philosophical Magazine**, 2, 559-572, 1901.
 [^Golub]: T.R.
 Golub et al., *Molecular Classification of Cancer: Class Discovery and Class Prediction by Gene Expression Monitoring*, **Science**, 286, pp531-537, 1999.